Combinatorial invariants of finite metric spaces and the Wasserstein arrangement: Introduction

 \subsection{Roadmap of the article}

-We introduce the main objects used throughout in~\Cref{sec:BG}.
-The Wasserstein arrangement, capturing the combinatorial structures of KRW polytopes, is defined and discussed in~\Cref{sec:WA}.
-In~\Cref{sec:triangulations} we explain the connection between KRW polytopes and a certain class of regular triangulations of type $A$ root polytopes.
-Subsequently,~\Cref{sec:tight_spans} is devoted to the relation between KRW polytopes and tight spans.
-We explore several noteworthy subfans of the Wasserstein arrangement stemming from phylogeny in~\Cref{sec:subfans}.
-We present results concerning the $f$-vector of KRW polytopes associated with strict metrics in~\Cref{sec:strict_case}.
-Lastly in~\Cref{sec:compuations}, we summarize our computational findings on KRW polytopes for metrics on up to $6$ points.
+In~\Cref{sec:BG} we introduce the metric cone, we establish some terminology related to polyhedral geometry, we state Gordon and Petrov's characterization of faces of the KRW polytope and prove a few preparatory lemmas.
+Our main tool for capturing the combinatorial structures of KRW polytopes, the Wasserstein arrangement, is defined and discussed in~\Cref{sec:WA}.
+In~\Cref{sec:triangulations} we explain the connection between KRW polytopes and a certain class of regular triangulations of type $A$ root polytopes. \Cref{sec:tight_spans} is devoted to the relationship between KRW polytopes and tight spans.
+In~\Cref{sec:subfans} we explore several noteworthy subfans of the Wasserstein arrangement stemming from combinatorial phylogenetics, and in~\Cref{sec:strict_case} we present some results concerning the $f$-vector of KRW polytopes associated with strict metrics.
+Lastly, in~\Cref{sec:compuations} we summarize our computational findings on KRW polytopes for metrics on up to $6$ points.
+The paper is rounded up by two appendixes.
+In~\Cref{ats} we focus on the relationship between the tight span and a certain subcomplex that we call the ``pruned tight span'', while in~\Cref{sec:five_point_metrics_comp} we list the types of KRW polytopes of generic and strict non-generic metric spaces on $n=5$ points along with some of their enumerative invariants.